Rhabdomyosarcoma in Children

 - Alveolar.
 This is more common in older children and teenagers.
 This type grows more quickly.
 It’s more likely to spread to other areas of the body (metastasize).

-Who is at risk for rhabdomyosarcoma?
+Which children are at risk for rhabdomyosarcoma?

 Some health conditions that are passed down through families (genetic) increase a child's risk.
 These include: